Welcome to the student orientation of Introduction to Atmospheric Sciences

 I am Nicole Mölders aka Carmen N. Moelders, your professor of Introduction to Atmospheric Science.
 You can learn more about me at this link.

-Be prepared to introduce you yourself to your classmates on the discussion board.
-I will send the link via email at the start of the semester.
+Please introduce you yourself to your classmates on the discussion board in the general channel.
 A short elevator type pitch of where you come from, what is the typical weather where you come from, where did you get your education, what is your degree program, what you want to do after graduation, and a fun fact about you.
 When you are a graduate student also add who is your adviser and what is your research interest.

 The syllabus of this class can be found at the link at the top of the page underneath the class banner.
 Please read the syllabus carefully.
 It will provide you information about this class, its goals, a course description, my expectations on your performance and etiquette, grading and class policies, due dates, academic honor code, plagiarism.
 In other words, it will give you excellent ideas what you have to do to be successful in this class.
 There is a downloadable infographic short version of the syllabus in the right sidebar.